 In the modern world, the use of different good websites of prominence can also be stated as an equally important skill.
 It may even reveal your true research abilities befitting the modern world needs.

 3. Interest in team sports:

-Participation in group sports such as basketball, football, cricket etc. signifies that you have the ability to work as a member of a team to achieve a common goal.
+Participation in group sports such as basketball, football, cricket, etc. signifies that you can work as a member of a team to achieve a common goal.
 This is a quality that companies across different industries look for, and is ideal for job profiles where you will need to work in team-based environments.